Junyoung Jo and Yoon Jae Lee, 2017 Acup in Med, online

 British Medical Journal; Acupuncture in Medicine

-A review of randomly selected and controlled trials that examined the effect of acupuncture on 430 PCOS patients undergoing IVF, indicates that acupuncture (both electro acupuncture and manual acupuncture) improved pregnancy rates and reduced the risk of OHSS.
-Acupuncture was delivered only during the IVF cycle and did not however improve live birth outcomes in this review.
-It may be the case that PCOS patients would benefit from continued acupuncture treatment during the pregnancy to improve these outcomes.
+A review of randomised and controlled trials that examined the effect of acupuncture on 430 PCOS patients undergoing IVF, indicates that acupuncture (both electro acupuncture and manual acupuncture) improved pregnancy rates and reduced the risk of OHSS.
+Acupuncture was delivered only during the IVF cycle and did not improve live birth outcomes in this review.

 Objectives The aim of this systematic review was to assess the evidence from randomised controlled trials (RCTs) on the efficacy, effectiveness and safety of acupuncture in women with polycystic ovarian syndrome (PCOS) undergoing in vitro fertilisation (IVF) or intracytoplasmic sperm injection (ICSI).